dd32/td-gh-ex/readme.txt

 == Theme License & Copyright ==
-Bfront Theme is distributed under the terms of the GNU GPL Bfront Theme - Copyright 2014 Bfront Theme, bfront.com
+Bfront Theme is distributed under the terms of the GNU GPL Bfront Theme - Copyright 2014 Bfront Theme, http://www.themesflow.com/wp-themes/bfront-pro/

 License and resources links for images:
 ---------------------------------------
 All images used in Bfront are licensed under GPL.

-All images are taken from http://www.pexels.com and  with GPL license.
+All images are taken from http://www.pexels.com and  with CC0 licence https://www.pexels.com/photo-license/.

 License and resources links for js bundled:
 -------------------------------------------